Credit card: Interchange fee

-In addition to fees paid by the card holder, merchants must also pay interchange fees to the card-issuing bank and the card association.
+In addition to fees paid by a cardholder, merchants must also pay interchange fees to the card-issuing bank and the card association.
 For a typical credit card issuer, interchange fee revenues may represent about a quarter of total revenues.

-These fees are typically from 1 to 6 percent of each sale but will vary not only from merchant to merchant (large merchants can negotiate lower rates), but also from card to card, with business cards and rewards cards generally costing the merchants more to process.
-The interchange fee that applies to a particular transaction is also affected by many other variables including the type of merchant, the merchant's total card sales volume, the merchant's average transaction amount, whether the cards were physically present, how the information required for the transaction was received, the specific type of card, when the transaction was settled, and the authorized and settled transaction amounts.
-In some cases, merchants add a surcharge to the credit cards to cover the interchange fee, encouraging their customers to instead use cash, debit cards, or even cheques.
+Interchange fees are typically 1–6% of each sale, but they will vary from merchant to merchant (large merchants can negotiate lower rates), and also from card to card, with business cards and rewards cards generally costing merchants more to process.
+The interchange fee that applies to a particular transaction is also affected by many other variables—including the type of merchant, the merchant's total card sales volume, the merchant's average transaction amount, whether the cards were physically present, how the information required for the transaction was received, the specific type of card, when the transaction was settled, and the authorized and settled transaction amounts.
+In some cases, merchants add a surcharge to credit cards to cover the interchange fee, encouraging their customers instead to use cash, debit cards, or even checks.

-The 2022-proposed change in Interchange fees, by encouraging use of multiple card networks was criticized as likely to reduce fraud detection.
+The change proposed in 2022 for interchange fees, by encouraging the use of multiple card networks, was criticized as likely to reduce fraud detection.

 Interest on outstanding balances

 Interest charges vary widely between card issuers.
-Often, there are "teaser" rates or promotional APR in effect for initial periods of time (as low as zero percent for, say, six months), whereas regular rates can be as high as 40 percent.
-In the U.S. there is no federal limit on the interest or late fees credit card issuers can charge; the interest rates are set by the states, with some states such as South Dakota, having no ceiling on interest rates and fees, inviting some banks to establish their credit card operations there.
-Other states, for example Delaware, have very weak usury laws.
-The teaser rate no longer applies if the customer does not pay their bills on time, and is replaced by a penalty interest rate (for example, 23.99%) that applies retroactively.
+Often, "teaser" rates or promotional APRs, as low as 0%, are in effect for an initial period—for example, six months—whereas normal rates can be as high as 40%.
+In the US, there is no federal limit on the interest or late fees that credit card issuers can charge; interest rates are set by the states, with some states (such as South Dakota) having no ceiling on interest rates and fees, inviting some banks to establish credit card operations there.
+Other states (e.g., Delaware) have very weak usury laws.
+The teaser rate no longer applies if the customer does not pay their bills on time, and it is replaced by a penalty interest rate (e.g., 23.99%) that applies retroactively.

-Transactors and revolvors
+Transactors and revolvers

-Credit card analysts tag some accounts on a transactor (pays in full) or revolvor continuum.
-The issuer needs both types of cardholders; some pay interest, others primarily cause merchants to pay fees.
+Credit card analysts tag some accounts on a continuum between transactors (who pay in full) and revolvers.
+The issuer needs both types of cardholders; some pay interest, and others primarily cause merchants to pay fees.